31 Cygni

-31 Cygni, also known as ο1 Cygni, Omicron1 Cygni, or V695 Cygni, is a triple star system about 750 light years away in the constellation Cygnus.
+31 Cygni, also known as ο1 Cygni, Omicron1 Cygni, ο2 Cygni or V695 Cygni, is a ternary star system about 750 light years away in the constellation Cygnus.

 The Bayer designation ο (omicron) has been variously applied to two or three of the stars 30, 31, and 32 Cygni.
 31 Cygni has been designated, variously, as ο1 or ο2 Cygni — therefore for clarity, it is preferred to use the Flamsteed designation 31 Cygni.

 31 Cygni consists of a visible pair of stars 109 " apart as of 2016, and the brighter of the two is also a spectroscopic binary.
 31 Cygni A is also designated HD 192577 and HR 7735, while its 7th-magnitude visual companion is designated HD 192579.
 Some multiple star catalogues designate a 13th-magnitude star 36 " from 31 Cygni A as 31 Cygni B, and HD 192579 as 31 Cygni C. The 13th-magnitude star is likely to be an unrelated background object.

 The spectroscopic pair are an orange supergiant of spectral type K3Ib and a blue-white star likely to be evolving off the main sequence with a spectral type of B2IV-V. The visible companion is a 7th-magnitude B5 main sequence star.